jaskirat111/AutomaticLicensePlateRecognition/README.md

 The Dataset used for training is https://cc-uploads.s3.amazonaws.com/open_links/HumAIn+2019/vehicle-number-plate-detection+Datasets.zip

-ALPR.ipynb File Contains the implementation Of the Project
+ALPR(1).ipynb and ALPR(2).ipynb File Contains the implementation Of the Project

 FASTER RCNN INVEPTION V2 Model is used to train the images .
 The Accuracy of the Model is 99% and the loss is less then 0.05.